To view this content, get the Pro package! 😃🙏

 An alternative that supports Subscriptions is GraphQL Tools schema stitching.
 For further differences between the two, see this article.

-The Apollo federation specification can be implemented in any language and has been added to many existing GraphQL server libraries.
-Those servers that follow the specification are the services, and the gateway is a special instance of Apollo Server that uses the @apollo/gateway library.
+The Apollo federation specification can be implemented in any language and has been added to many existing GraphQL server libraries and some databases (like Dgraph).
+Servers that follow the specification are the services, and the gateway is a special instance of Apollo Server that uses the @apollo/gateway library.